 Birth and Childhood

 Wenceslas was born in 907 CE in Stochov (present-day Czech) to parents – Vrastislaus I (Duke of Bohemia) and Drahomíra.
-Vrastislaus I, hailing from the influential Přemysl dynasty, ruled Bohemia from 870 to 889 CE.
-Wenceslas picked up his Christian values from his father’s side.
+Vrastislaus I, who hailed from the influential Přemysl dynasty, ruled Bohemia from 870 to 889 CE.
+It has been stated that Wenceslas picked up his Christian values from his father’s side.

 On the other hand, Wenceslaus’ mother Drahomíra came from a pagan family background.
 Her father was a pagan chief who belonged to the Hevelli – a tribe that lived around the middle of the Havel River (present-day Havelland region, eastern Germany).
 In order to marry Vrastislaus I, Drahomíra was baptized.
 Regardless of the baptism, Wenceslaus’ mother continued to be a devout pagan.

 At age 13, Wenceslaus’ father passed away.
 Owing to the fact that he had not yet reached the age of maturity, his paternal grandmother Ludmila of Bohemia became the regent.

 Wenceslas was put in the care of regent Ludmila, a devout Christian.
 Secretly, Ludmila exposed Wenceslaus to a lot of teachings in Christianity.
 When his mother caught wind of it, she had Ludmila executed in 921 CE.